francisco-camargo/learn_hydra_zen/README.md

 Will use this repo as a sandbox to experiment using `hydra-zen`

+Want to learn how to use this for _automated_ training and usage of models, but at the same time want to figure out the workflow for when I want to manually change and explore a model.

 # Open questions

 * [ ] does hydra write down the config.yaml file first, and THEN it runs zen(task) on that config file?